 Mark S. Driscoll is the owner of Ace Hardware and Pet Supply, a single store located in Sugar Grove, Illinois.
-Mr. Driscoll attended University of Wisconsin-Eau Claire and holds an Associate Degree in Supermarket Management from Dakota County Technical College in Rosemount, Minnesota, and a Mini-MBA from the Minnesota Management Institute of the University of Minnesota School of Business.
+Mr. Driscoll attended UW-Eau Claire and holds an Associate degree in Supermarket Management from Dakota County Technical College in Rosemount, Minnesota, and a Mini-MBA from the Minnesota Management Institute of the University of Minnesota School of Business.

-Steven H. Burggraf is President and Chief Executive Officer of an eleven-store chain located in Minnesota and North Dakota.
+Steven H. Burggraf is President and Chief Executive Officer of a twelve-store chain located in Minnesota and North Dakota.
 Mr. Burggraf holds an Associate degree in Small Business Management and Sales and Marketing from the University of Minnesota.